perladvent/perldotcom/content/legacy/_pub_1998_08_show_onion.md

 ![](/images/_pub_1998_08_show_onion/10.gif)

 Now, most of you sitting here are probably prejudiced in favor of western writing systems, and so you think an ideographic writing system is needlessly complex.
 You may even be thinking that this picture is as complicated as the previous one.
-But again, it's a kind of engineering tradeoff.
+But again, it's a kind of engineering trade off.
 In this case, the Chinese have traded learnability for portability.
 Does that sound familiar?

 Chinese is not, in fact, a single language.
 It's about five major languages, any of which are mutually unintelligible.
 And yet, you can write Chinese in one language and read it in another.
 Now that's what I call a portable language.
 By choosing a higher level of abstraction, the Chinese writing system optimizes for communication rather than for simplicity.
 We have a billion people in China who can't all talk to each other, but at least they can pass notes to each other.